Couple discussing the benefits and challenges of a relationship break.

 Relationship Breaks: Are They Beneficial?
 Master the Do’s and Don’ts

-Are you considering taking a break from your relationship because things have gotten difficult?
-Maybe you’re having the same fights over and over again with no resolution, or you’re just tired and looking for space to reflect.
+Are you considering taking a relationship break because things have gotten difficult?
+Maybe you're having the same fights over and over again with no resolution, or you're just tired and looking for space to reflect.
 Taking a break from your relationship can help but only if you do it the right way.
-Without a plan, a break might actually cause more damage to your relationship.
-Here is how to take a healthy break that could improve your relationship instead of damaging it further.
+Without a plan, relationship breaks might actually cause more damage to your relationship.
+Here is how to take healthy relationship breaks that could improve your relationship instead of damaging it further.

 The Positive Aspects of Taking a Break